Please enable JavaScript to view this site.

 Results

-Results are displayed in the Profiler Timeline and in the Statistics window.
+Results are displayed in the Profiler Timeline and in the Profiler Statistics window.
+In this example SysTick generates a CPU load of about 1.23%.
+The total count of this exception was 5549.

 DWT Exception trace with ETM instruction trace and DWT data trace

-The DWT Exception trace can also be used in conjunction with the ETM instruction trace and DWT data trace.
+DWT Exception trace can also be used in conjunction with ETM instruction trace and DWT data trace.

 From the DWT Exception trace message, the Profiler can derive the exception number and thus the type of exception, either core-internal exceptions 1 to 15, or core-external interrupts, i.e. interrupt requests from the NVIC.